 Monday – Friday: 8 a.m. to 4 p.m.

-Outgoing mail from each department in the University will be collected on a daily basis.
-If you do not meet your departmental outgoing mail collection time, drop boxes are located outside the mail room.
-Drop boxes will be checked prior to 3 p.m. every day for any mail that requires immediate processing.
+Outgoing mail from each department in the University will be collected on a twice-weekly basis.
+If you do not meet your departmental outgoing mail collection time, a drop box is located outside the mail room.
+The drop box will be checked prior to 3 p.m. every day for any mail that requires immediate processing.

 We provide courier and freight distribution services that meet your needs and ensure the timely and professional delivery of your package or goods.
-Shipping methods and options available include UPS, Purolator, FedEx, and more.
+Shipping methods and options available include UPS, Purolator, FedEx, Canada Post, and others.
 With our courier and freight services, we can get your shipment to virtually any North American destination by the next business day.

 Maintenance Stores is a support program that works closely with the Facilities Management group.
 It orders and stocks various plumbing, electrical and mechanical parts and supplies for Brock’s trades staff.
 By supporting the FM team, Maintenance Stores plays a key role in maintaining all of the electrical, mechanical and plumbing systems on campus.
 Maintenance Stores provides a convenient location for the various trades staff to quickly and easily retrieve the supplies and parts needed for their jobs.
 This one-stop-shop helps to maintain a level of efficiency within the FM group.

 Departments other than Facilities Management can also take advantage of Maintenance Stores.
-Items such as batteries, power cords and other items can be ordered by contacting Darrell at firstname.lastname@example.org or Kevin at email@example.com for details.
+Items such as batteries, power cords and other items can be ordered by contacting Kyle at firstname.lastname@example.org or Tanya at email@example.com for details.